 About the Author

 Zinnia O’Brien is a co-founder of The Exhibit.
 She has a Masters of Museum Studies and has worked in internationally recognised Art Galleries and Museums in Australia and New Zealand.
 She is passionate about using technology to find ways for galleries, museums and arts practitioners to remain viable and valued in the current under-funded Arts and Cultural environment.
-Sign up at https://theexhibit.io/ to get notified when The Exhibit launches!
+Sign up free at https://theexhibit.io/register/ to start curating your first exhibition!